chogan72/NFL_Model/README.md

 #### Historical Test

 * Analysis of past seasons to determine the quality of the models
-* Current Margin of Victory multiplyer .016
+* Current Margin of Victory multiplier .016
 * Current best bet is over 5